Library Projects

 Supporting home language reading

-The initiative encourages students and pupils to maintain their home languages by making books and literature in heritage languages readily accessible in schools across the country.
-Available to both primary and post primary schools, the scheme recognises the integral role home languages play in a student’s identity and heritage, while also supporting their literacy and language skills
+Languages Connect has supported primary and post-primary schools to acquire books and other materials in home languages present in the school.
+The school library can be a place which encourages students and pupils to maintain their home languages by making books and literature in heritage languages readily accessible.
+The integral role home languages play in a student’s identity and heritage can be supported by home language books, while also supporting literacy and language skills.

 languages connect library projects